zeromind-xyz/job-hunting-playbook/book/A_How to choose where to work/Outline.md

-0. The goal (consider moving this to intro).
+0. The goal state (to thrive) (consider moving this to intro).
-1. How a company values you
+1. **Irrefutable competence**.
+	* The most powerful signal that the world listens to.
-2. Train the right skills
+2. **Train the right skills**
+	* The skills that will enable you to become competent at creating value.
 3. Control your destiny
+	*
-4. Maximize learning rate
+1. Maximize learning rate
-5. How to evaluate a job opportunity
+2. How to evaluate a job opportunity (culmination of principles above and mapped to reality)
-6. Trade-offs
+3. Trade-offs

 ---